Tasmanian Devil (Looney Tunes): Voice actors

-Home video
+Home media

 All five of the original Taz cartoons are included in Looney Tunes Platinum Collection: Volume 1, along with "The Fright Before Christmas".

 In popular culture

 The character's first video game outing was in a title from the later days of the Atari 2600, in a 1983 release entitled Taz.
 The 1990s saw a return of the character to video games in Taz-Mania and its semi-sequel Taz in Escape from Mars.
 Both titles appeared on the Mega Drive/Genesis, Master System & Game Gear systems.
 There were other Taz-Mania games released on the Nintendo SNES and Game Boy systems.
 He also costarred in the PlayStation/PC game Bugs Bunny & Taz: Time Busters, and in 2002's Taz: Wanted on PlayStation 2, GameCube, Xbox and PC.
-He also appeared in the video games The Bugs Bunny Crazy Castle 2, The Bugs Bunny Birthday Blowout, Looney Tunes: Acme Arsenal, Looney Tunes: Space Race, Bugs Bunny Crazy Castle 3, Bugs Bunny in Crazy Castle 4, Looney Tunes: Back in Action, Galactic Taz Ball.
+He also appeared in the video games The Bugs Bunny Crazy Castle 2, The Bugs Bunny Birthday Blowout, Looney Tunes: Acme Arsenal, Looney Tunes: Space Race, Bugs Bunny Crazy Castle 3, Bugs Bunny in Crazy Castle 4, Looney Tunes: Back in Action, and Galactic Taz Ball.
 He was even the inspiration for a video game character himself, namely Crash Bandicoot.

 In the late 1990s to early 2000s, when Chevrolet used the Looney Tunes as part of their NASCAR campaign, the Chevrolet Monte Carlo racing teams were referenced as Team Monte Carlo, with the Tasmanian Devil as the mascot.

 Taz was a chocolate bar by Cadbury in the UK during the '90s and was later renamed Freddo Caramel.

 Professional wrestler Peter Senercia adopted "Taz" and the variant spelling "Tazz" as his ring names.

 In Scooby-Doo 2: Monsters Unleashed (2004), Taz is one of the forms Scooby-Doo briefly takes upon accidentally drinking a chemical substance.

 From 2005 to 2010, a custom-bodied Taz monster truck competed in the Monster Jam circuit, driven by Adam Anderson.
 Adam drove the truck to the Monster Jam World Finals Freestyle championship in 2008.
 It was retired in 2010, with a Scooby-Doo-themed truck being its replacement debuting in 2013.

 Taz appeared in a 2014 GEICO commercial, where he drinks a "certain energy drink" and goes on a rampage.

 In June 2017, the character appeared in the Wonder Woman / Tasmanian Devil Special #1, written by Tony Bedard with art by Barry Kitson.
-This version is reimagined as a Guardian of the Labyrinth on Themyscira whom Wonder Woman defeated when she was a teenager, but later teams up with her to save the Amazons from Circe.
+This version is reimagined as a Guardian of the Labyrinth on Themyscira, whom Wonder Woman defeated when she was a teenager, but later teams up with her to save the Amazons from Circe.

-In April 2017, Taz appeared in a Funko Pop! and has appeared in 3 more since.
+In April 2017, Taz appeared in a Funko Pop! and has appeared in three more since.

 Taz appears as a playable character in the fighting game MultiVersus, with Jim Cummings reprising his role.

-Lawsuits
+Trademark

+Warner Bros' trademark on the character has raised a number of issues with entities in the Australian state of Tasmania, where the Tasmanian devil is common and emblematic.